 Expenses are shown as a percentage of average net assets.

-- \ Reflects Putnam Investment Management, LLC's contractual obligation to limit certain fund expenses through 10/30/23.
-This obligation may be modified or discontinued only with approval of the Board of Trustees. - Expense ratios for each class are for the fund's most recent fiscal half year.
-As a result of this, ratios may differ from expense ratios based on one-year data in the financial highlights. - #Includes an increase of 0.04% from annualizing the performance fee adjustment for the six months ended 6/30/23.
+^{} Expense ratios for each class are for the fund's most recent fiscal half year.
+As a result of this, ratios may differ from expense ratios based on one-year data in the financial highlights.

 Expenses per \$1,000